jmservera/debate/README.md

 # debate

-The Spanish congress debates' as a Dataset for LLM.
+The Spanish congress' debates as a Dataset for LLM.